real-logic/aeron/aeron-samples/scripts/archive/README.md

     $ replay-basic-subscriber <config properties file>
 ```

-5. Optionally run AeronStat an observe status, look out for the `rec-pos` counter for the recorded stream.
+5. Optionally run AeronStat and observe status, look out for the `rec-pos` counter for the recorded stream.

 ```
     $ aeron-stat